Control & Treatment for Japanese Knotweed Llanelli

 Essentially, Japanese Knotweed is not toxic and harmful to dogs, cats, humans or any other animals like some other highly invasive plants.
 It is not harmful to touch, nevertheless, always employ extreme care when near it to avoid unintentionally allowing it to spread.

-Japanese Knotweed would probably be known as ‘poisonous’ by developers and homeowners due to its extremely invasive growth, the capability to spread from a tiny particle left and just how difficult it is to remove fully.
+Japanese Knotweed would probably be known as ‘poisonous’ by developers and homeowners due to its extensive and invasive growth, the ability to spread from one tiny particle left and just how difficult it is to remove fully.

 - “It will destabilise foundations”